 Wild Futures not only works to end primate suffering in the UK, but provides advice, practical support and funding to overseas projects which are working to protect primate habitats and improve primate welfare.
-Below are some examples of the type of project that Wild Futures has supported in the past.
-All of the projects listed below are always looking for new supporters and funders in order to continue their valuable work in conservation, rehabilitation and education.
-If you would like to find out more about them, please click on the name, which will direct you to their website or contact us directly for further information.
+Through our small grants scheme we are able to offer support to these projects, enabling them to continue their valuable work in conservation, rehabilitation, and education.

 Here are some of the projects we have supported over the last few years:

 Esperanza Verde is a wildlife rehabilitation centre in Peru which rescues a large number of animals confiscated from the illegal trade.
 Their mission is to rehabilitate and release native wildlife, as well as reforest areas of the jungle previously lost to farming.